-- (1) The amounts shown represent the grant date fair value for awards granted during the period determined in accordance with ASC718 Compensation Stock Compensation.
-A portion of the awards that were granted in fiscal 2013 are subject to certain market conditions; accordingly, the grant date fair value of these awards is based upon the probable outcome of those conditions.
+(1) The amounts shown represent the grant date fair value for awards granted during the period determined in accordance with ASC718 - Compensation - Stock Compensation.
+A portion of the awards that were granted in fiscal years 2013 and 2014 are subject to certain market conditions; accordingly, the grant date fair value of these awards is based upon the probable outcome of those conditions.
 Amounts have not been adjusted for expected forfeitures.
-For further information on the assumptions used in the valuation of these awards see Note 1 and Note 10 included in the Notes to Consolidated Financial Statements included in our fiscal 2013 Annual Report on Form 10-K. - (2) Represents amounts payable to Named Executive Officers under the annual/short-term incentive compensation plan for the applicable fiscal year performance.
-The Company agreed to credit Mr. Hewitt with three months of service for the purpose of determining the prorated amount earned under the short-term incentive compensation plan in fiscal 2011 upon his hire on May 4, 2011 - (3) Represents amounts paid by us on behalf of the Named Executive Officer for life insurance and disability premiums and matching contributions to the Named Executive Officer's account in our qualified 401(k) plan. - (4) Represents amounts paid by us on behalf of Mr. Hewitt for life and disability insurance, matching contributions to Mr. Hewitt's 401(k) account, and moving expenses totaling \$166,139. - (5) Amount shown represents a sign-on bonus paid to Mr. Hewitt upon initial employment with us. - (6) Represents amount paid by us on behalf of Mr. Hewitt for life and disability insurance as well as moving expenses totaling \$50,309.
+For further information on the assumptions used in the valuation of these awards see Note 1 and Note 10 included in the Notes to Consolidated Financial Statements included in our fiscal 2014 Annual Report on Form 10-K.

+- (2) Represents amounts payable to Named Executive Officers (i) under the annual/short-term incentive compensation plan for the applicable fiscal year performance and (ii) with respect to fiscal 2014, the amounts payable to the Named Executive Officers for the cash-based long-term incentive award that was granted in August 2012 and earned in fiscal 2014. - (3) Represents amounts paid by us on behalf of the Named Executive Officer for life insurance and disability premiums and matching contributions to the Named Executive Officer's account in our qualified 401(k) plan.
+Matching contributions to our 401(k) plan in fiscal 2014 totaled \$10,950, \$10,799, \$11,411, \$10,399, and \$5,754 for Messrs.
+Hewitt, Montalbano, Cavanah, Ryan, and Turner, respectively. - (4) Represents amounts paid by us on behalf of Mr. Hewitt for life and disability insurance, matching contributions to Mr. Hewitt's 401(k) account, and moving expenses totaling \$166,139. - (5) In addition to the bonuses paid under the fiscal 2013 annual/short-term incentive compensation plan, Mr. Hewitt recommended, and the Committee approved a separate discretionary bonus of \$29,133 for Mr. Cavanah for his extraordinary efforts in fiscal 2013. - (6) In connection with Mr. Petrizzo's resignation, the vesting of 35,055 service-based RSUs, 15,600 stock options and 18,207 performance units was accelerated, with an incremental value of \$788,929, \$281,393 and \$357,647, respectively.
+The amount shown in the Stock Awards column includes the incremental value to Mr. Petrizzo as a result of the accelerated vesting of each of these awards. - (7) In connection with his resignation, Mr. Petrizzo received the following: a) one year of base salary totaling \$331,900; b) the average bonus earned over fiscal 2012, 2013 and 2014 which totaled \$124,171; c) outplacement employment services not to exceed \$5,000; and d) reimbursement of COBRA premiums through December 31, 2014, which is currently expected to be \$18,128. - Also included are amounts paid by us on behalf of Mr. Petrizzo for life insurance and disability premiums and matching contributions of \$6,638 into Mr. Petrizzo's account in our qualified 401(k) plan. - (8) Mr. Turner was paid a bonus for his efforts in the successful closing of the KNAC acquisition, as described under the "Compensation Discussion and Analysis" section above.

-Grants of Plan-Based Awards During Fiscal 2013
+Grants of Plan-Based Awards During Fiscal 2014

-The following table sets forth information with respect to grants of plan-based awards in fiscal 2013 to the Named Executive Officers:
+The following table sets forth information with respect to grants of plan-based awards in fiscal 2014 to the Named Executive Officers: